 We have had significant operating losses since our inception.
-Our net loss for the years ended December 31, 2022 and 2021 was approximately \$141.9 million and \$130.3 million, respectively, and our net loss for the three and six nine months ended June 30, 2023 September 30, 2023 was approximately \$35.2 million \$32.5 million and \$73.9 million \$106.3 million, respectively.
-As of June 30, 2023 September 30, 2023, we had an accumulated deficit of \$512.1 million \$544.6 million.
+Our net loss for the years ended December 31, 2022 December 31, 2023 and 2021 2022 was approximately \$141.9 million \$134.2 million and \$130.3 million \$141.9 million, respectively, and our net loss for the three and nine months ended September 30, 2023 March 31, 2024 was approximately \$32.5 million and \$106.3 million, respectively. \$25.2 million.
+As of September 30, 2023 March 31, 2024, we had an accumulated deficit of \$544.6 million \$597.7 million.
 Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
-We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase continue as we continue to develop our product candidates, conduct clinical trials and pursue research and development activities.
+We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will continue as we develop our product candidates, conduct clinical trials and pursue research and development activities.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.